danielwine/vscode-chordpro/README.md

 ## Release Notes

-This is the first release of VS Code ChordPro extension.
+This is a slightly modified release of the original VS Code ChordPro extension.
 With it comes syntax highlighting support for one of the best song lyrics and chords format.

 Future releases will have, at some point in time, improvements in the highlighting (add coloring by groups), and what's listed on the check list, in